JoyRay0/AppManagerCLI/README.md

 | `./app delete` | Safely remove an application from tracking.  |
 | `./app reset` | Hard-reset the entire environment setup and configs. |

+### 📦 Data & Activity Tracking

+The core system automatically structures and persists your settings and activity logs inside the root directory:

+- `app_commands.json` : This file tracks the internal indexing of all added applications.
+It dynamically lists every app with its specific Number, Title, and Command configuration.

+- `app_log.txt` : A runtime log file that maintains full traceability.
+Every time a command (add, delete, reset) is executed, it records timestamps and status updates for debugging.

 ### 🤝 Contributing

 Contributions make the open-source community an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.